HoussemCharf/BugBounty_Platform/README.md

 ```
 Python3
 Flask
-mongodb
+MongoDB
 ```

 ### Installing

-Please follow these steps to successfully deploy the webapp in your local enviroment.
+Please follow these steps to successfully deploy the web app in your local environment.

 Step1: cloning the repository in your machine.